cfnelson/SimpleRecursiveCalculator/README.md

 # SimpleRecursiveCalculator

-A simple scientific calculator using recursion (recursive decent parser) to calculate answers provided by a user’s arithmetic expression entered from a keyboard.
+A simple scientific calculator using recursion (recursive decent parser) to calculate answers provided by a user’s arithmetic expression entered from a keyboard.This project was completed as course work for Data Structures & Algorithms subject at University.

 Implemented for win32 machine using c++11.